CollenMenezes/Faker/README.md

 ![](https://files.catbox.moe/9lr3jx.svg)

 # Description 📑
 **Faker** It's a tool for fast fake name generator!
 Created with the purpose of training what I've been learning with **Python!** If you made it this far, don't forget to leave your star ( ⭐ ) so that more people can get here.
-You can se more at: https://replit.com/@CollenMenezes/Faker <br> Follow me at:
+You can see more at: https://replit.com/@CollenMenezes/Faker <br> Follow me at:

 <lu>
     <li>